HSiv/CodeLabs-GameDev-5-MonoGameIntro/README.md

 - Processing and Loading Content
 - Drawing Textures
-- Playing Sound and Music.
+- Playing Sound and Music
 - Drawing Text

 Check out the much longer **README.md** document in the Complete directory in this repo to see how this game was built from absolute scratch, with a bit more context on proper game architecture.